microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 **Step 6 - Decide on a resolution**

 The problem is not a high % of log write activity.
-The Azure Portal and **dm_db_resource_stats** don't show any numbers higher than 20-25% (there is not a need to query these).
+The Azure Portal and **dm_db_resource_stats** don't show any numbers higher than 20-25% (this is information only.
+There is not a need to query these).
 The problem is not an IOPS limit as well.
 The issue is that application requires low latency for transaction log writes but with the General Purpose database configuration a latency.
-In fact, the documentation for resource limits lists latency between 5-7ms (https://docs.microsoft.com/en-us/azure/sql-database/sql-database-vcore-resource-limits-single-databases).
+In fact, the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-vcore-resource-limits-single-databases) for resource limits lists latency between 5-7ms (.

 If you examine the workload, you will see each INSERT is a single transaction commit which requires a transaction log flush.